Dannark/BWO/README.md

 The players will be able to build theirs houses anywhere on the infinity world.
 That's why i call it borderless world in first place. :)

-This project is still in development and right now it only has some fews features:
+This project is still in development and it doesnt have many features yet

 ### Release Date?
 Hopefully at some point later this year.

 ## Instructions: (Server Side)
 1. Requirements
-    - The newest NodeJS version installed on your system
+    - The [NPM and NodeJS](https://www.npmjs.com/get-npm) installed on your system
-    - Navigate to the folder `bwo-server` and run on the console the command `npm install` to install all the dependences
+    - Navigate to the folder `bwo-server` and run on the console the command `npm install` to install and update all the dependences

 2. Run the Node Server:
     - Navigate to the folder `bwo-server` and run on the console the command `npm start` or `node server.js` or just `nodemon`